 3. Genetically Modified Organisms

-3.1.
-Policy: The Science Party believes in the use of genetically modified organisms (GMOs) for research and industry use.
+3.1: Support for genetically modified organisms (GMOs) for research and industry use.
 GMOs must conform to:

 - Standards for environmental protection: